pallisr/HealthTrack/README.md

 # HealthTrack
-This app is designed to help users track their fitness activities, meals, and goals.
+This app is designed to help users track their fitness activities, meals, health and goals.

 ## Features

-- **Signup/Login**: Users can create an account or log in with their credentials.
 - **Dashboard**: Provides an overview of activity summary, motivational codes, and navigation to other sections.
 - **Activity Log**: Allows users to track daily activities, meals, diets, and view monthly activity trends.
-- **Calorie Tracker**: Enables users to monitor daily and monthly calorie intake, expenditure, and activity levels.
+- **Mental health check-in**: Enables users to monitor daily mood and thoughts.
 - **Goals and Achievements**: Helps users set and track daily, monthly goals, and view achieved goals.
+- **Nutrition page**: Track food and colories consumed.

 ## Technologies Used